Painting and Drawing Classes for Adults

 Course overview

-These painting classes for adults are spread over an 8 week term and are led by professional tutor and artist Ochre Lawson, experienced in working with students of varying abilities.
-The classes are for students who are beginners and for those with prior painting experience who would like to develop their painting skills while developing their own painting style.
+At Art Class Sydney we provide painting and drawing classes for adults spread over an 8 week term with 4 terms per year.
+The classes are led by owner and primary tutor Ochre Lawson.
+Ochre is a professional artist and experienced art tutor of over 15 years adept at working with students of varying abilities.
+The art classes are for students who are beginners and for those with prior painting experience who would like to develop their painting skills while developing their own painting style.

-Students will be inspired by historical and contemporary artists including the Australian and European impressionists and modernists, and contemporary Australian and international artists.
+Students will be inspired by historical and contemporary artists and art movements including impressionism, modernism, and contemporary Australian and international art.

-Over the course of a year students will explore a whole range of subject matter including still life, the landscape, interior, figure, portraiture, and abstraction with opportunity for students to work on their own projects and interests.
+Over the course of a year students will explore a whole range of subject matter including still life, urban and natural landscape, interior, figure, portraiture, and abstraction with opportunities for students to work on their own projects and interests.

 I’ve been attending Ochre’s art classes for a few years now.
 Over this time I’ve learnt so much about colour and composition.
 She’s challenged me and encouraged me, and she always has something positive to say about everyone’s work.
 My painting has significantly improved, and I enjoy it more too, thanks to Ochre.